 Marquette University: St. Joan of Arc Chapel

+TKWA was hired by Marquette University to lead a consultant team of historic restoration specialists in preparing a Historic Structure Report (HSR) for the Chapel.
 Originally known as Chapelle de St. Martin de Seyssuel, the St. Joan of Arc Chapel was constructed around 1420 in the community of Chasse-sur-Rhône in southeastern France.
 The church served the village parish for over 400 years until it fell into a state of disrepair.
-In the late 1920’s the chapel ruins were reconstructed on a Long Island, NY estate and in 1965 the historic chapel was reconstructed on the Marquette University campus.
-Today, this historically significant chapel serves as the physical and spriritual heart of the university campus.
+In the late 1920’s the chapel ruins were reconstructed on a Long Island, NY estate and in 1965 the historic chapel was reconstructed – this time on the Marquette University campus.

 Worship space with nave and altar, Sacristy, Landscape Terraces + Gratitude Garden